How to be a good listener

 - How can I look after myself?

 - Don’t be afraid to ask questions if you need to, but remember that your main job is to listen and not to talk.
-However, asking some open questions can often help getting a conversation started.
+However, asking some open questions can often help get a conversation started

 Samaritans Listening Tips